johannesjo/bumcss/README.md

 ## General Tips and Tricks
 * having a consistent system for vertical margins helps.
 Use scss variables or mixins.
+* use variables or mixins for different font styles, but prefer using the default tags e.g. h1, h2, p, strong, table, etcs. where possible
+* having a good system for the base styles will save you a lot of code

 ## Grids
 Grid utility classes are handy in my opinion while you give a quick indication on what's going on.
 Not semantic maybe but practical, so it's totally fine to use them.

 ## A word on utility classes
-Personally not the biggest fan, but ff you feel, it's very useful for your particular case, let's say for vertical margins, then use them.
+Personally not the biggest fan, but if you feel, it's very useful for your particular case, let's say for vertical margins, then use them.
 But if you do so, be consistent.
 Mixing multiple approaches can lead to chaos.

+## Global Box Sizing
+Yes, please!